Are you planning on driving in France? Get up to speed with everything you need to know with our guide to driving and parking in France.

 - The motorways, indicated by signs with blue backgrounds, are almost exclusively toll-roads.
 In most cases, you’ll pay by the kilometer; you pick up a ticket before getting on and pay (in cash or debit card) at the péage when you exit.

-- On the highway, the French are trained to stay in the right-hand lane except when passing.
+- On the highway, the French stay in the right-hand lane except when passing.

 - A turn-indicator light to French drivers is not a request but indicates an immediate maneuver.

-- Drivers are supposed to use the right turn-indicator to signal leaving a roundabout (although this rule is routinely ignored).
+- Drivers should use the right turn-indicator to signal leaving a roundabout.